agrubertx/agrubertx.github.io/_pages/publications.md

 &nbsp;
 # Corrigenda to Published Works
 ---
 All Arxiv preprints are kept up-to-date with this list.
-If you notice any mistakes (or suspected mistakes) in the above publications, e-mail notifications are appreciated.
+If you notice any typos/errors (or suspected errors) in the above publications, e-mail notifications are appreciated.

 In *Planar Immersions with Prescribed Curl and Jacobian Determinant are Unique*.
 {% raw %}